eeshvardasikcm/eeshvardasikcm/README.md

 ### Civil Rights

 I am fighting for civil rights in Las Vegas, Nevada.
-Many others in Las Vegas have allowed the Vegas government to steal their liberties away from them in the name of gambling and illicit sex.
+Many others in Las Vegas have allowed the Vegas government to steal their liberties away from them in the name of gambling, illicit sex and tourism.
 I will not allow the government of Las Vegas to get away with forcing me to work involuntarily without pay.
 I am pursuing some government employees and government officials by filing in the Supreme Court of Nevada.
 I want my basic civil rights back.